 A Cutting Commentary: Blades!

-Welcome to my blog.
-In order to maintain this blog, this page contains affiliate links to Cricut and I will be compensated if you make a purchase after clicking my links.
+Welcome to my blog Paper Crafting With Rebecca.
+In order to maintain this blog, this page contains affiliate links and I will be compensated (at no added cost to you) if you make a purchase after clicking my links.

 Even as a child I would complain about "dull scissors".
 Remember those imposter scissors they gave us to use in elementary school?
 Rounded ends, no real blade edge, simply pieces of cheap metal shaped to look like a pair of scissors.
 Those scissors created nothing but frustration in my hands!
 Now, these many years later, I rejoice in being able to select and use paper cutting tools that actually cut paper!
 Since we can select the cutting tools we want to use as adult crafters, why do some people still buy dull or inefficient blades?
 I think it is because they don't know what options are out there (just like me when I first was learning)!